Employee-Student Consensual Relationships

 This policy is directed specifically to employee-student relationships and recognizes that both employees and students bear responsibility to avoid such situations and conflicts of interest.
 It is incumbent upon both employees and students to avoid becoming involved in relationships in violation of this policy and to promptly disclose, as noted in the procedures below, any such relationships so that appropriate actions can be taken to address inherent conflicts of interests and power imbalances that easily arise out of such relationships in the learning and work environment of the university.

-There are occasions when an individual, initially classified as student, faculty or staff in his or her primary role, will take on another role at the University.
+There are occasions when an individual, initially classified as student, faculty or staff in their primary role, will take on another role at the University.
 For example, if a staff member is enrolled in a course, the staff member will be considered a student for purposes of this policy with respect to any relationship with the instructor of the course.
 A graduate student teaching a course is considered a faculty member in the context of any relationship with a student in the course.